 In any organization, there are applications like Microsoft Office 365 and Google Docs, etc., which are sanctioned by the IT department after due identification, consultation, and procurement.
 Then there is that unsanctioned app, but it can still be there, which is used for communication purposes like Skype and Yahoo IM, etc. Then there are the unsanctioned ones that pose a severe risk.
 Other departments download these without the consent of the IT department.

-These may be used by the employees to boost their productivity levels at office, but are unaware of the security threats they pose.
-These have very weak passwords or the authentication in most of the cases is simply non-existent.
+These may be used by the employees to boost their productivity levels at the office, but are unaware of the security threats they pose.
+These have very weak passwords, or the authentication in most cases is simply non-existent.
 The best solution to SaaS security would be to explain to the concerned people about the security risks and think of some other apps as effective but more secure.

-The single most effective approach to gain control is by using security services provided by Cloud Access Security Brokers (CASBs).
-CASBs effectively mediate data between these SaaS applications and the end-user; thus restricting access and reporting any risky behaviors.
-CASBs either require a client to be installed on each of the device or rely on a device on the network that acts as a proxy between the SaaS app and the user.
-This helps to intercept the traffic and take appropriate action.
+The single most effective approach to gaining control is by using security services provided by Cloud Access Security Brokers (CASBs).
+CASBs effectively mediate data between these SaaS applications and the end-user, thus restricting access and reporting any risky behaviors.
+CASBs either require a client installed on the device or the network between the SaaS app and the user.
+It helps to intercept the traffic and take appropriate action.

-The best approach to secure sensitive data in an organization is to use a combination of API, endpoint and proxy, depending upon the situation.
-The security needs of organizations vary and the needs of each department also vary.
+The best approach to secure sensitive data in an organization is to use a combination of API, endpoint, and proxy, depending upon the situation.
+The security needs of organizations vary, and the requirements of each department also vary.
 So it is better to chalk out a plan and identify the areas where CASB has to be deployed.
-The next step would be to discuss about your chosen CASB solution with your cloud security provider and have a customized plan using a combination of DLP techniques that will gel very well with the security requirements of your organization.
+The next step would be to discuss your chosen CASB solution with your cloud security provider and have a customized plan using a combination of Data Loss Prevention (DLP) techniques that will gel very well with the security requirements of your organization.